MicrosoftDocs/powerquery-docs/powerquery-docs/samples/TripPin/4-Paths/README.md

 shared TripPin.Contents =  Value.ReplaceType(TripPinNavTable, type function (url as Uri.Type) as any);
 ```

-The first time you run a query that one of the functions, you'll receive a credential prompt with drop downs that lets you select a path and an authentication type.
+The first time you run a query that uses one of the functions, you'll receive a credential prompt with drop downs that lets you select a path and an authentication type.

 ![Credentials with Paths](../../../images/trippin4Paths.png)